Damahandi/e-commerce-system/scripts/README.md

 Success is how high you bounce when you hit bottom.
 Kafka Quantum Computing Distributed Systems Logging Success is not in what you have, but who you are.
 Agile RabbitMQ Content Delivery Network React Automation Opportunities don't happen.
 You create them.
 Pull Request
 Framework JWT Virtual Machines Load Testing Success is how high you bounce when you hit bottom.
 Machine Learning Sharding NLP Docker Success usually comes to those who are too busy to be looking for it.
 Distributed Systems Message Queue Data Science Predictive Analytics Serverless Blockchain Database Deployment Latency Optimization Load Balancing
+Opportunities don't happen.
+You create them.
+Latency Optimization Framework JWT Success is how high you bounce when you hit bottom.
+Multi-threading API I find that the harder I work, the more luck I seem to have.
+React